aslamhus/VideoEditor/CONTRIBUTING.md

 ### State Management

-State changes occur in an imperative manner as opposed to the functional paradigm in `React`.
+State changes occur in an imperative manner as opposed to the more functional paradigm in `React`.
 State is updated by directly manipulating the DOM.
 This can be seen in the `RangeSelector` component, where the `mousedown` event listener is used to update the state of the component.
 State can also be handled by event listeners, which are added to the component's elements in the `onRender()` method.

-As much as possible, I try to keep state management modular.
-For instance, though the VideoEditor receives a video src from the client, the video source is loaded and managed by the Viewer component alone.
-Other components can access the video through the Viewer component but the Viewer has no knowledge of the other components.
-Only VideoEditor has knowledge of all the components.
+As much as possible, I try to keep state management modular with separate of concerns between components.
+For instance, the video source is loaded and managed by the Viewer component alone.
+Other components can access the video element only through Viewer component methods, but the `Viewer` has no knowledge of the other components.
+Only `VideoEditor` has knowledge of all the components.

 ## Component Breakdown

 ### VideoEditor

-The VideoEditor is the parent component that contains all the other components.
-It is responsible for initializing the video and the child components.
-It also contains the global state of the video editor.
+The VideoEditor is the parent component that contains all the other components.You can think of it as the main app.
+It holds the global state of the video editor.
+It is responsible for initializing the child components and orchestrating the rendering process.

 ### MenuBar

 The MenuBar component is responsible for rendering the menu bar at the top of the VideoEditor.
-It contains buttons that allow the user to perform actions such as play, pause, and save.
+It contains buttons that configure the video editor, such as the "Crop" button, the "Save" button, the "Help" button, and the "Dark Mode" toggle button.

 ### Viewer

-The Viewer component is responsible for rendering the video and the timeline.
-It contains the video element and fires events when the video is ready to play.
+The Viewer component is responsible for loading the video and calculating video dimensions, which are crucial for the responsive design.

 ### Timeline

 The Timeline component is responsible for rendering the timeline and all the components within it.
-It contains the Playhead, RangeSelector, Controls, Popover, and InfoBar components.
+It contains the Playhead, RangeSelector, Controls, Popover, Cropper and InfoBar components.
 It is rendered after the Viewer component has begun to load the video.
+The Timeline component is also responsible for handling the video's time updates.
+It handles user interactions with the timeline, such as dragging the playhead and the range selector.

 ### Playhead

 The Playhead component is responsible for rendering the playhead on the timeline.
-It is also responsible for moving the playhead when the video is playing.
+It extends the `Marker` class, which is a simple class that renders a marker on the timeline.
+The playhead is a special type of marker that is updated as the video plays.

 ### RangeSelector

 The RangeSelector component is responsible for rendering the range selector on the timeline.
 It is also responsible for allowing the user to select a range of the video to be edited.
+It holds the in and out `Marker` components, which are used to select the range.

 ### Controls

-The Controls component is responsible for rendering the controls on the timeline.
-It is also responsible for allowing the user to control the video.
+The Controls component is responsible for rendering all `ControlButton`s on the timeline such as the `PlayButton`.
+To add your own `ControlButton`, please see the documentation in the `Control` component.
+These buttons allow the user to control the video, such as play, pause, and stop.

 ### InfoBar

 The InfoBar component is responsible for rendering the info bar on the timeline.
-It is also responsible for displaying information about the video.
+It displays information about the video such as the current time and the duration of the video and the video resolution.

 ### Popover

-The Popover component is responsible for rendering the popover on the timeline.
-It is provides warnings such as "Maximum duration reached" if such limits are set.
+The Popover component provides warnings such as "Maximum duration reached" if such limits are set.

 ## Context and Global Video Editor Instance